Learn to Cross-Country Ski at Whistler Olympic Park

 Do I need to bring my own equipment?

 No—everything is available to rent at the Day Lodge.
 The cross-country ski package includes Rossignol skis, poles, and boots.
-Whistlerolympicpark Boots are available in toddler size to US men's size 16.
-Whistlerolympicpark
+Boots are available in toddler size to US men's size 16.

 What should I wear?

 Dress in comfortable, light and breathable synthetic or wool layers; avoid cotton.
-Dress as if you were heading out to a cold gym, winter hike, run or cycle.
-Whistlerolympicpark You'll warm up quickly once you start moving, so layers you can adjust are key.
+Dress as if you were heading out to a cold gym, winter hike, run or cycle. ou'll warm up quickly once you start moving, so layers you can adjust are key.

 How fit do I need to be?